-The Head Teacher and the Governing Board shall register with the Information Commissioner, and comply with all regulations relating to by the Data Protection Act 1998.
+The Trust shall register with the Information Commissioner and comply with all regulations relating to by the Data Protection Act 2018.

-17.2 INVENTORIES
+17.2 Asset Register

-An asset register should also be maintained in a format agreed with governors, in which shall be recorded an adequate description of all land, buildings, moveable plant and machinery, vehicles, furniture, fittings and equipment belonging to the School, where the current valuation (for property) or the acquisition cost (for other assets) is greater than the de-minimis level of £1,000.
+An asset register should also be maintained in a format agreed by the CFOO, in which shall be recorded an adequate description of all land, buildings, moveable plant and machinery, vehicles, furniture, fittings and equipment belonging to the School, where the current valuation (for property) or the acquisition cost (for other assets) is greater than the de-minimis level of $\pounds1,000$.